Michael Meadowcroft: Member of Parliament

-He stood unsuccessfully in Leeds West for the Liberals in the general elections of February 1974 and October 1974 before winning in 1983, defeating Labour MP Joseph Dean.
+Meadowcroft stood unsuccessfully in Leeds West for the Liberals in the general elections of February 1974 and October 1974 before winning in 1983, when he defeated Labour MP Joseph Dean.
 This victory was a shock result and has been attributed to an early form of community politics, focusing on local problems.

 Before being elected, he had already been known as an opponent of the SDP–Liberal Alliance given differing policies between the two parties.
 By the time of his election, the term "Meadowcroft Tendency" (a play on Labour's Militant Tendency) was being used for those in the Liberal Party who favoured alliances with the Campaign for Nuclear Disarmament and civil rights groups above the SDP.
-He wrote in an opinion piece in October 1986: "my seniors in the party suspect that some of my opinions are quite unorthodox: indeed, are positively heretical".
+He wrote in an opinion piece in October 1986 that "my seniors in the party suspect that some of my opinions are quite unorthodox: indeed, are positively heretical".

 In a reshuffle of July 1985, Meadowcroft was appointed the head of the Liberals' by-election unit.
 In 1986, he was the Liberal Party's spokesman on community relations and opposed the introduction of visas for Commonwealth migrants.

 Meadowcroft was amongst those in the Liberal Party who criticised leader David Steel's compromises with the SDP over defence policy and favoured nuclear disarmament.
 He favoured a European defence policy, independent of both the United States and the Soviet Union, and without nuclear weapons.
 After publishing a paper on defence, together with Archy Kirkwood and Simon Hughes, named Across the divide, shortly before the Liberal Assembly voted for an amendment to Steel's defence strategy that required a non-nuclear system, he was jeered by other Liberal MPs and Peers at the 1986 Assembly, and accused of violating collective responsibility for the Liberal front bench.
 Meadowcroft said that they had been assured that the Alliance's joint report on defence would not be published around the same time as their paper and that this promise had not been kept.

 He later served as party spokesman on local government and on housing, in particular highlighting the problems of rising housing costs in the south-east of England.

 Meadowcroft was defeated in the 1987 general election by Labour candidate John Battle.
 Some suggested that his approach had been less suited to parliamentary than to municipal politics.